wavemaker/docs/learn/app-development/deployment/app-integration-with-aws-cdn.md

 mvn clean install -Pdeployment -Dcdn-url=https://mydomain.cloudfront.net/my_app>/1234/
 ```

-- The above command will generate a new folder called **target** in the project sources & generates `project.war` file and `ui-artifacts.zip` file in it.
-The `ui-artifacts.zip` file have static files of the application, You need to unzip the file `ui-artifacts.zip` and upload it to Amazon S3 bucket that we created in the previous steps.
-Use the following commands for unzip and upload to S3.
+- The above command generates two deployable artifacts: `ui-artifacts.zip`, `project.war`.
+Both these files can be found in the target folder.use the following commands to unzip and upload to S3.

-- For unzip the file to a specific folder
+- To unzip the file and store contents in a specific folder

 ```shell
 unzip ui-artifacts.zip -d <my-static-content-folder>
 ```

-- For upload files to AWS S3 bucket
+- Upload files to AWS S3 bucket

 ```shell
 aws s3 sync <my-static-content-folder>/ S3_BUCKET